Naomi-Eckhoff/horiseon-landing-page-challenge-1/README.md

-# Horieseon Code Refactor Challenge 1
+# Horiseon Code Refactor Challenge 1

 The goal of this challenge was to refactor a preexisting page primarily focused on accessibility.